Learn what a coping saw is and why it’s an essential for your DIY toolkit

 Scribing skirting boards is another common application.
 This is where you shape one end of the skirting board so that it fits neatly into a corner against another length of skirting board.
 This is typically used where mitre joints do not fit together well due to uneven walls.

-How do I use a coping saw?
+How to use a coping saw

 Are coping saws hard to use?